Eddrachilles Hotel by Scourie, Northwest Highlands

 Dog-Friendly, genuinely so

-We welcome pre-booked guest dogs as part of the household and are proud recipients of three Good Hotel Guide Editor’s Choice Dog-Friendly Awards, including one for 2026.
+Well-behaved dogs are welcome in selected rooms and designated restaurant tables, and we are proud recipients of three Good Hotel Guide Editor’s Choice Dog-Friendly Awards.

 Sea view room ground floor,set as twin beds or super king double.